 Subsection

-• Geospatial stack: geopandas, rasterio, or pyproj for actual data manipulation.
+• Geospatial stack: rasterio, geopandas, or pyproj for real data operations

-• Terminal emulator: Must support ANSI escape sequences and 24-bit color (Windows Terminal, iTerm2, GNOME Terminal, or modern CI runners).
+• Terminal with ANSI support (Windows Terminal, iTerm2, GNOME Terminal, modern CI runners with TERM=xterm-256color)

 from rich.console import Console